 Our Kidney and Pancreas Transplant team seeks to maximize our patients' chances for transplantation.

-We offer consultation, medical treatment and follow-up care for:
+Our board-certified transplant specialists provide consultation, medical treatment and follow-up care patients who have:

 - Living donor kidney transplantation

 - Paired donor kidney exchange

 - ABO incompatible kidney transplant

 - Hand-assisted living kidney donor surgery

 - Positive cross-match kidney transplant

 - Transplant with hepatitis C or HIV infection

 We also have the only pancreas transplant program in Orange County.
 We offer patients with type 1 and type 2 diabetes the potential to avoid daily insulin injections, which substantially improves life expectancy and general health.
 Our transplant specialists also treat patients who need simultaneous pancreas and kidney transplants.

 Learn more about our pancreas transplant program ›